php-school/php8-appreciate/exercises/the-attributes-of-success/problem/problem.md

 ### The advantages of Attributes

-* Add Metadata to classes, methods, properties and arguments and so on
+* Add Metadata to classes, methods, properties and arguments and so on.
-* They can replace PHP doc blocks, each with custom parsers and rules to a unified standard supported by PHP
+* They can replace PHP doc blocks, each with custom parsers and rules to a unified standard supported by PHP.
-* The data can be introspected using PHP's Reflection API's
+* The data can be introspected using PHP's Reflection API's.
-* PHP Core and extensions can provide new behaviour and runtime configuration which is opt-in, such as conditionally declaring functions, deprecating features and so on
+* PHP Core and extensions can provide new behaviour and runtime configuration which is opt-in, such as conditionally declaring functions, deprecating features and so on.

 ----------------------------------------------------------------------
 ## HINTS